-- 1. Chobham Academy only 90 of the 180 roll for September are initially available for open application for primary to secondary transition.
-The first 90 of the 180 are taken by the Academy's year 6 pupils, who automatically move into year 7.
-If the any of the year 6 move to another school, their place will become available to the next child with the highest priority. - 2.
-Langdon School Academy only 90 of the 360 roll for September are initially available for open application for primary to secondary transition.
-The first 90 of the 360 are taken by the Academy's year 6 pupils, who automatically move into year 7.
-If the any of the year 6 move to another school, their place will become available to the next child with the highest priority. - 3.
-School 21 as the primary and secondary phases of the school both have a roll limit of 75, places will only be available for year 7 if any of their year 6 pupils do not take up their places for secondary education.
-If the any of the year 6 move to another school, their place will become available to the next child with the highest priority.
+- 1. Chobham Academy only 90 of the 180 places for September are initially available for open application for primary and secondary transition.
+The first 90 of the 180 places are taken by the Academy's year 6 pupils, who can automatically move into year 7.
+If any of the year 6 chose to move to another school their place will become available and be offered to the next child on the waiting list with the highest priority. - 2.
+Langdon School Academy only 270 of the 360 places for September are initially available for open application for primary to secondary transition.
+The first 90 of the 360 are taken by the Academy's year 6 pupils, who can automatically move into year 7.
+If any of the year 6 chose to move to another school their place will become available and be offered to the next child on the waiting list with the highest priority. - 3.
+School 21 as the primary and secondary phases of the school both have a roll limit of 75, places will only be available for year 7 of any of their year 6 pupils do not take up their places for secondary education.
+If any of the year 6 pupils' move to another school, their place will become available to the next child on the waiting list with the highest priority.